Need to create while loop in Python?

 countdown = 10 while countdown > 3: print ('CountDown = ', countdown) countdown = countdown - 1

-Once you run the code, you’ll get the following result as expected:
+Once you run the code, you’ll get the following countdown:

 Example-2: Use a Break

-I’m not talking about a break from life, but using the ‘break’ statement to end the loop when a specific condition is met.
+I’m not talking about a break from life, but using a ‘break’ statement to end the loop when a specific condition is met.

-We can achieve the same outcome as in example 1 by including a break as follows:
+You can then achieve the same outcome as in example 1 by including a break statement as follows:

 countdown = 10 while countdown > 0: print ('CountDown = ', countdown) countdown = countdown - 1 if countdown == 3: break

-And when you run that code, you’ll indeed get the same result as in our first example:
+And when you run the code, you’ll indeed get the same result as in the first example:

 Example-3: Counting Up

-We saw how to count down, but how about counting up?
+You just saw how to count down, but what if you want to count up?

-In this example, we will start counting from 1, and then stop at 9 (each time increasing the value of the count by 1).
+In this example, you’ll start counting from 1, and then stop at 9 (each time increasing the value of the count by 1).

-And so, in this case, our condition will be:
+And so, in this case, the condition will be:

 10 > increment > 0

-Putting everything together, our Python code would look like this:
+Putting everything together, the Python code would look like this:

 increment = 1 while 10 > increment > 0: print ('Increment = ', increment) increment = increment + 1